Obstructive Sleep Apnoea: Its Impact on Diabetes and Cardiovascular Disease

 Systemic Hypertension

 The prevalence of OSA in people with systemic hypertension is reported to be from 30% to 83%.
 T Cross-sectional studies of this population show that people with untreated OSA are more prone to developing hypertension.
 Middle-aged people with untreated OSA have a three-fold risk of developing systemic hypertension in 4 to 8 years.
-However, for people over the age of 65, the link between untreated OSA and hypertension has not been clearly established due to additional risk factors for this age bracket.
+However, for people over the age of 65, the link between untreated OSA and hypertension has not been established due to additional risk factors for this age bracket.

 Stroke